 Antarctic krill feed on ice algae that grow under the ice, but global warming has caused the ice pack to shrink, resulting in fewer ice algae and fewer krill.
 This has resulted in starvation among marine organisms.

-Furthermore, krill fishing by humans is contributing to the decline in krill numbers.
-On the ground, krill is consumed as food for livestock and as an ingredient in supplements, and is caught on a large scale by corporations in many countries.
+Furthermore, human krill fishing is contributing to the decline in krill numbers.
+On land, krill is consumed as livestock feed and as an ingredient in supplements, and corporations in many countries are catching it on a large scale.

 Species like krill, which are needed by many organisms in the ecosystem, are called "keystone species.
 The loss of keystone species has serious direct and indirect effects on many living creatures, leading to the collapse of ecosystems.